VOVAN1980/lvs-core/GOVERNANCE.md

-# LVS Core — Governance Model

-The governance model of the **LVS Core** repository defines how protocol-level decisions, updates, and research directions are coordinated within the LVS ecosystem.

-This repository contains the **reference TypeScript implementation**, documentation, and research assets.
-It does not represent the final production version of the LVS protocol.
-All governance rules described here apply to the research & development phase.

----

-## 1. Roles

-### **1. Core Maintainer**
-- Oversees the repository.
-- Reviews and approves pull requests.
-- Maintains release planning and documentation integrity.
-- Can merge, close, or revert contributions.

-### **2. Research Contributors**
-- Provide new research documents, analysis, or improvements.
-- May propose changes to simulation logic or documentation.
-- Do not have merge permission.

-### **3. External Contributors**
-- Submit proposals via pull requests.
-- Must follow security, contribution, and licensing rules.

----

-## 2. Decision Process

-### **A. Small Changes**
-Typo fixes, minor documentation updates, or non-breaking code improvements:
-- Reviewed and approved by the Core Maintainer.
-- No formal proposal required.

-### **B. Medium Changes**
-New simulation modules, algorithm refinements, or document additions:
-- Proposal must be submitted via GitHub Issue.
-- Discussion period: 3–7 days.
-- Approval required from the Core Maintainer.

-### **C. Major Changes**
-Consensus algorithms, protocol rules, architecture redesign:
-- Requires a formal RFC (Request for Comments).
-- RFC must include: purpose, security impact, diagrams, test scenarios.
-- Approval requires:
-  - Core Maintainer confirmation
-  - Security review (if applicable)

----

-## 3. Security & Integrity Rules

-- All protocol-level logic must pass internal review before being merged.
-- Unauthorized modification of consensus logic or simulation core is prohibited.
-- Any suspected vulnerability must be reported privately (see `SECURITY.md`).
-- No production networks rely on this repository.

----

-## 4. Versioning

-- This repository follows **semantic versioning** when applicable.
-- Tags are created only by the Core Maintainer.
-- Major version increments require a governance approval process.

----

-## 5. Trademark Notice

-"LVS", "Living Value System", logos and visual identity belong to the LVS Foundation and are not covered by the Apache 2.0 documentation license.

----

-## 6. Amendments

-This Governance document may be updated when the protocol matures.
-All significant changes must go through the “Major Changes” process.
+LVS Core — Governance Model

+The governance model of LVS Core defines how protocol research, simulation logic, and architectural decisions are coordinated during the development of the Living Value System (LVS).

+This repository contains the reference TypeScript implementation, research materials, and LIPs (LVS Improvement Proposals).
+It is not a production network.
+These rules apply exclusively to the research and development phase.

+1. Roles
+1. Core Maintainer

+The Core Maintainer has the highest level of responsibility in the repository.

+Responsibilities include:

+reviewing and approving pull requests

+maintaining repository stability and code quality

+coordinating releases and documentation

+ensuring adherence to security and licensing rules

+managing the LIP process

+The Core Maintainer may:

+merge, revert, or close contributions

+reject proposals that violate project principles or security

+request additional research before approving protocol changes

+2. Research Contributors

+Participants who:

+create documentation

+propose new protocol ideas

+perform analysis and modeling

+submit LIPs

+implement non-critical improvements

+Research Contributors do not have merge permissions.
+Their work is reviewed and integrated by the Core Maintainer.

+3. External Contributors

+Anyone submitting a pull request or issue from outside the LVS research group.

+External Contributors must follow:

+this governance model

+the Code of Conduct

+licensing rules

+security disclosure procedures

+They may participate in discussions and LIPs but cannot merge changes.

+2. Decision-Making Process

+LVS Core changes are classified into three categories: Small, Medium, and Major.
+Each category has a different approval process.

+A. Small Changes

+Examples:

+documentation fixes

+minor code refactoring

+typo corrections

+non-breaking updates

+Process:

+reviewed and approved by the Core Maintainer

+no formal proposal required

+can be merged quickly

+B. Medium Changes

+Examples:

+new simulation modules

+improvements to protocol modeling

+extensions to message/event handling

+new diagrams or research sections

+Process:

+must be proposed via a GitHub Issue

+3–7 days discussion period

+approval required from the Core Maintainer

+security review if the change touches core logic

+C. Major Changes

+Examples:

+changes to consensus behavior

+new protocol rules

+modifications to core state transition logic

+architectural redesigns

+critical security-impacting changes

+Process:

+Requires a formal RFC-style proposal or LIP:

+A Major RFC / LIP must include:

+purpose and motivation

+problem description

+technical design

+diagrams or pseudo-code

+security considerations

+expected impact on simulation behavior

+compatibility notes

+migration or test scenarios

+Approval requires:

+Core Maintainer confirmation

+Security review (if applicable)

+Additional research discussion where needed

+Major changes are documented in version history and release notes.

+3. Security and Integrity Requirements

+All protocol-level logic requires review before merging

+Consensus-related changes must not be merged without discussion

+Vulnerabilities must be reported privately (see SECURITY.md)

+Experimental results must not be misrepresented as production behavior

+No production network relies on this repository

+Unauthorized modifications or forks of the core implementation violate licensing rules

+4. Versioning Policy

+The LVS Core repository uses semantic versioning when applicable:

+MAJOR — breaking changes or major protocol updates

+MINOR — new features or improvements

+PATCH — fixes and corrections

+Additional rules:

+version tags may only be created by the Core Maintainer

+major version increments require governance approval

+LIP references must be included in release notes for major changes

+5. LIP: LVS Improvement Proposals

+LIPs define structured protocol changes.
+They exist in the lips/ directory.

+A LIP includes:

+metadata header

+authors

+proposal number

+status (Draft / Review / Accepted / Rejected / Withdrawn)

+motivation

+full technical description

+examples or diagrams

+security & performance considerations

+discussion log

+A LIP moves through:

+Draft

+Review

+Accepted / Rejected

+The Core Maintainer controls transitions between stages.

+6. Trademark Notice

+“LVS”, “LVS Core”, “Living Value System”, “LVS Network”, and all related logos are trademarks of the LVS Foundation (to be established).

+These marks are not granted under the Apache 2.0 license or any other license in this repository.

+Unauthorized use is prohibited.

+7. Amendments to This Governance Model

+The Governance Model may evolve as the protocol matures.
+Significant changes must follow the Major Change process and be documented in:

+release notes

+commit history

+updated governance specification